codelight-eu/trellis/README.md

 8. Run `$ vagrant ssh` to access your new shiny box via SSH

 ### Create another synced folder and add our required tools
-1. In Windows, open git bash & create a new synced folder for tools:
-`$cd dev && mkdir _tools`
-2. Clone our composer repo:
+1. In Windows, clone our composer repo into the auto-generated tools folder:
-`$ cd _tools && git clone git@github.com:codelight-eu/composer-global.git composer`
+`$ cd dev/_tools && git clone git@github.com:codelight-eu/composer-global.git composer`
 _todo: add a script to make this happen automagically?_

 ### Add a new local site